Stocks wobble as investors digest earnings, inflation risks

-Stocks wobbled in afternoon trading as investors weighed the latest corporate earning reports and the Federal Reserve's chair's comments on inflation.
+Stocks wobbled in afternoon trading as investors weighed the latest corporate earning reports and the Federal Reserve chair's comments on inflation.

 Investors had a mixed reaction to a new batch of earnings news from banks, airlines and other companies, as well as the latest report showing another rise in inflation.
 The major indexes have been swaying between gains and losses throughout the day.